Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 // -1
 ```

-This will output `-1` because that's the lowest number, try and remove the -1 from the array you'll see the lowest will become `0`.
+This will output `-1` because that's the lowest number.
+Try and remove the -1 from the array.
+You'll see the lowest will become `0`.

 To get the highest number we can use the `Math.max` method.